-Since 1999, the NPCA has been responsible for administering and coordinating the activities of the Niagara River Remedial Action Plan (RAP) with funding support from Environment and Climate Change Canada and the Ministry of the Environment, Conservation and Parks.
+Since 1999, the NPCA has been responsible for administering and coordinating the activities of the Niagara River Remedial Action Plan (RAP) with funding support from Environment and Climate Change Canada and MECP.
 The Niagara River RAP is implemented by a community-based partnership between government (federal, provincial, municipal), First Nations, Métis Nation of Ontario, the NPCA, non-government organizations, scientists, and citizens working together to restore and protect water quality and ecosystem health in the Niagara River.